Skip to main content

 Is the study confidential?

 Yes, any personal information you give us will be kept confidential and in accordance with the Data Protection Act.
+You will not be identifiable from the survey results and your answers will only be used for research purposes.
+However, you are always free to skip any question that you are not comfortable answering.
 It will not be possible to identify you from any report based on the results.

 Your details will not be used for marketing purposes.